 If you’re trying to gain lean muscle mass, the amount of protein and carbohydrates may make a difference.
 Let’s take a look at both and determine which is better for bodybuilding.

 Sesame oil and olive oil are similar for bodybuilding because neither oil contains protein or carbohydrates.
-Both oils contain healthy fats and are a good addition to any bodybuilding diet.
-When bulking up, the calories from both may prove beneficial.
+Both of them contain healthy fats and are a good addition to any bodybuilding diet.
+When bulking up, the calories from either one may prove beneficial.

 Avoiding any gluten is the main goal for people who wish to follow a gluten free diet or have Celiac disease.
 Therefore, let’s answer which one is gluten free?